Investigate My Son's Suspicious Death

 0 have signed.
 Let’s get to 1,500!

-The past four years have been a journey of discovery about the brokenness of our judicial system in North Carolina.
+The past five years have been a journey of discovery about the brokenness of our judicial system in North Carolina.
 According to the Charlotte Observer, our medical examiner system is one of the worst in the country, relying on phoned-in reports from untrained physicians, and with many breaks in the chain of evidence.
 This was certainly true in Hank's case, and because of my continuing to press for answers, many people in the area have come to me with similar stories of relatives or friends who died suspicious deaths but were pronounced suicides or accidents.

 The mountainous area surrounding the resort towns of Brevard, Sapphire and Cashiers is a playground for the ultrarich, and local governments have a vested interest in making sure crime statistics remain low.
 The truth on the ground is quite different.
 In my work with the local soup kitchen I see families priced out of their ancestral homes by high land values, joblessness, poor educational resources, and rampant drug addiction, particularly to meth.
 Young people like my son who run afoul of the law -- and he did have his problems, but he was very young and there was still hope for him -- are a very low priority for law enforcement.
 I have learned that we are not alone in seeking legal redress for a relative who was almost certainly murdered.
 A look at local crime statistics poses some interesting questions: while this part of NC has seen a boom in population, murder rates have fallen by as much as 20% (for the 20 - 25 age cohort, Hank's age group).
 Meanwhile the NC rate of "unintentional overdose" death has skyrocketed by 106%.
 It is easy for law enforcement to pass off the death of a young person without wealthy family connections as "just another druggie:" it's less work for them and keeps their community's crime profile pristine for the real estate trade.